phaserjs/phaser/README.md

 ### New Features

+* Multiple Batched Texture support is now available.
+This is a WebGL feature that can seriously decrease the volume of draw calls made in complex, or asset heavy, games.
+To enable it you can either use the new renderer type `Phaser.WEBGL_MULTI`, or you can pass the property `multiTexture: true` in a Phaser.Game configuration object.
+Once enabled, it cannot be disabled.
+* `game.renderer.setTexturePriority` is the method that goes with the Multiple Texture support.
+It takes an array as its single argument.
+The array consists of Phaser.Cache image key strings.
+Phaser will then try to batch as many of the textures as it can, depending on the hardware limits.
+If for example the GPU can only batch 8 textures, and you provide an array of 16, then only the first 8 in the array will be batched.
 * Weapon.multiFire is a new property that allows you to set a Weapon as being allowed to call `fire` as many times as you like, per game loop.
 This allows a single Weapon instance to fire multiple bullets.
 * Weapon.fire has two new arguments: `offsetX` and `offsetY`.
 If the bullet is fired from a tracked Sprite or Pointer, or the `from` argument is set, this applies a horizontal and vertical offset from the launch position.
 * Weapon.fireOffset attempts to fire a single Bullet from a tracked Sprite or Pointer, but applies an offset to the position first.
 This is a shorter form of calling `Weapon.fire` and passing in the offset arguments.